FreeRTOS/CI-CD-Github-Actions/link-verifier/README.md

 ## Command Line Options

 The `--links` and `--include-file-types` options are mutually exclusive i.e. if the former is passed, then the script does not search for URLs in the repository, but if the latter is passed, then the script looks for URLs across the specified file type patterns in repository.
-If both options are passed, then `--link` will take precedence.
+If both options are passed, then `--links` will take precedence.
 The  `--files` and `--test-markdown`  options are mutually exclusive i.e. if the former is passed, then the script tests links only in the passed list of files, but if the latter is passed, then the script searches Markdown files and tests URLs, anchors and relative-file path in them.
 If both options are passed, then `--files` will take precedence.
 The `--exclude-dirs` option is only relevant to the `--test-markdown` and `--include-file-types` options.